1994

-From top to bottom, left to right: Nelson Mandela is elected President of South Africa in the nation’s first multiracial democratic elections; the 1994 FIFA World Cup is held in the United States; the 1994 Winter Olympics are held in Lillehammer, Norway; the Rwandan genocide unfolds over 100 days, resulting in the deaths of an estimated 800,000 Tutsi and Hutu; the First Chechen War begins as Russian forces invade Chechnya; the AMIA bombing targets a Jewish community center in Buenos Aires, Argentina, killing 85 people; Comet Shoemaker-Levy 9 breaks up and violently collides with Jupiter; the Zapatista uprising erupts in Chiapas, Mexico; the Sony PlayStation is released in Japan.
+From top to bottom, left to right: Nelson Mandela is elected President of South Africa in the nation's first multiracial democratic elections; the 1994 FIFA World Cup is held in the United States and was won by Brazil; the 1994 Winter Olympics are held in Lillehammer, Norway; the Rwandan genocide unfolds over 100 days, resulting in the deaths of an estimated 800,000 Tutsi and Hutu; the First Chechen War begins as Russian forces invade Chechnya; the 1994 Northridge earthquake devastates Southern California, causing widespread destruction and killing dozens; Comet Shoemaker-Levy 9 breaks up and violently collides with Jupiter; the Zapatista uprising erupts in Chiapas, Mexico; and the Sony PlayStation is released in Japan.

 The year 1994 was designated as the "International Year of the Family" and the "International Year of Sport and the Olympic Ideal" by the United Nations.

 In the Line Islands and Phoenix Islands of Kiribati, 1994 had only 364 days, omitting December 31.
 This was due to an adjustment of the International Date Line by the Kiribati government to bring all of its territories into the same calendar day.